pingcap/tidb-operator/docs/aws-eks-tutorial.md

 tidb_port = 4000
 tidb_version = v2.1.8
 ```

+> *NOTE*: Be careful about changing instance types for PD and TiKV worker groups as they rely on local SSD.
+Doing so may break user-data and local volume setup.
 ### Connecting to TiDB

 Access to TiDB is gated behind the bastion machine.
 First ssh into it and then use the mysql client